Study experimental time resolution limits of recent ASICs at Weeroc with different SiPMs and scintillators: Measurements and results

 \subsection{Coincidence Time Resolution (CTR) measurement}

-The coincidence between two SiPM-Crystal coupled detector blocks using Radioroc ASIC is studied in this section.
-The energy and trigger outputs of both SiPMs are sent to a high-resolution oscilloscope.
-Measurement settings are listed in Table \ref{tab:CTR_Measurement}.
+The CTR between two SiPM-crystal coupled detector blocks, using the Radioroc ASIC is studied in this section.

-Figure \ref{fig:CTR_Radio_Results} shows the CTR Measurement of Radioroc with Broadcom NUV-MT SiPM against HF.
-An LYSO crystal of 3$\times$3$\times$20 mm$^{3}$ was coupled to the SiPM.
-Figure \ref{fig:CTR_Radio_Results} (a) shows the time delay histogram, where total events are presented in blue, single p.e selected events in orange, and Gaussian fit in red.
+Figure \ref{fig:CTR_Radio_Results} shows the CTR measurement of Radioroc against Radioroc, with two Broadcom NUV-MT SiPMs measured in coincidence.
+An LYSO crystal of 3$\times$3$\times$20 mm$^{3}$ was coupled to both SiPMs.
+Figure \ref{fig:CTR_Radio_Results} (a) shows the time delay histogram, where all events are presented in blue, selected photopeak events in orange, and Gaussian fit in red.
 Figure \ref{fig:CTR_Radio_Results} (b) shows the measured CTR of Radioroc as a function of SiPM bias voltage (HV).
-The best CTR achieved is 137 ps (FWHM) at bias voltage 48 V.
+The best CTR achieved is 127 ps (FWHM) at a bias voltage of 47 V.

-While using smaller crystal exhibit better CTR.
-Figure \ref{fig:CTR_Radio_smallCrystal_Results} shows the CTR Measurement of Radioroc against identical ASIC (i.e. Radioroc), with two Broadcom NUV-MT SiPMs are measured in coincidence.
+On the other hand, using smaller crystal exhibit better CTR.
+Figure \ref{fig:CTR_Radio_smallCrystal_Results} shows the CTR measurement of Radioroc against Radioroc, with two Broadcom NUV-MT SiPMs measured in coincidence.
 An LYSO crystal of 2$\times$2$\times$3 mm$^{3}$ was coupled to the SiPM.
-Figure \ref{fig:CTR_Radio_smallCrystal_Results} (a) shows the time delay histogram, where total events are presented in blue, single p.e selected events in orange, and Gaussian fit in red.
+Figure \ref{fig:CTR_Radio_smallCrystal_Results} (a) shows the time delay histogram, where all events are presented in blue, selected photopeak events in orange, and Gaussian fit in red.
 Figure \ref{fig:CTR_Radio_smallCrystal_Results} (b) shows the measured CTR of Radioroc as a function of SiPM bias voltage (HV).
-The best CTR achieved is 83 ps (FWHM) at bias voltage 49 V.
+The best CTR achieved is 83 ps (FWHM) at a bias voltage of 49 V.